ankitmukati/student-management-system/README.md

-# student-management-system
-This is a basic command-line Python program for managing student records.

 # Student Management System 🧑‍🎓

 A simple command-line Python program to manage student records using a dictionary.
 This project allows you to add, update, delete, and view student grades.